 The trouble is, you won’t be able to store all of the surplus electricity.
 There will be days in the summer when your PV system generates well over 20 units of electricity.
 Your daily usage at that time of year will probably be less than this so your battery will rapidly be up to 100% charge and then your home will be exporting electricity.
 Assuming you choose a battery with sufficient storage capacity it’s more realistic to assume a figure of 80% self-consumption, which means that your electricity savings will be well below £300.
 Many of the cheaper battery storage options are only around 2kWh in capacity in which case self-consumption would be significantly lower than 80%.

-A good quality battery storage system will cost around £4000 with a 5.6kWh battery (including installation).
+At the time of writing this article, a good quality battery storage system starts at around £3000 with a 2.8kWh battery (including installation).
+Additional 2.8kWh modules can be added to this.
 Our flagship product, the Tesla Powerwall 2 offers 13.5kWh of storage at a cost of £8200 fitted.
 You can see that the return on investment (ROI) of a self-consumption battery system is well in excess of ten years.

 You could choose a system which allows you to charge the battery directly from mains electricity.
 This would allow you to use a multi-rate electricity tariff such as Economy 7, or Agile Octopus (read more about this in our blog) which would improve the ROI of your system.
 The mathematics of this are much more complicated as it does depend heavily on the size of battery, its rate of charge and discharge, the electricity tariff rates and your demand.